 When you combine the fact that fewer companies today provide pension plans to employees with those same workers living longer and needing to save more, the gap between work and retirement can seem like a chasm.
 In New York, about 4.3 million private-sector employees work for businesses that do not have 401(k) plans, pensions, or other retirement savings options, according to the New School for Social Research in New York.

-The nuts and bolts of the New York Secure Choice Savings Program
+The nuts and bolts of the New York State Secure Choice Savings Program

 Presently, the plan entails the following, including the pros and cons of the program:

-- How much can you save?
-The new plan simplifies the savings process via a payroll reduction; employees can save up to the annual Roth IRA limits, which are $6,000 for those under 50 and $7,000 for workers 50 and older in 2019.
+The new plan simplifies the savings process via a payroll deduction.
+Employees can save up to the annual Roth IRA limits, which are $6,000 for those under 50 and $7,000 for workers 50 and older in 2019.
 Roth IRAs allow retirement savings to grow tax-free and withdrawals made after retirement are generally not taxed (since contributions are taxed on the way in).